zX3no/zX3no/README.md

 * Setup Oh my Posh
 * Write windows config document
 * Simplify reinstall for mpd and ncmpcpp | maybe a script for this
-* Find better remote shutdown solution, going to a website is a bit annoying.
-I want google home intergration.
+* ~~Find better remote shutdown solution, going to a website is a bit annoying.
+I want google home intergration.~~
-* Add proper shortcuts to windows terminal. ctrl+w for close, ctrl+num for switching
 * Script that monitors my windows version and emails me the patch notes of whatever update windows just forced on me
 * automatic replay gain scanning, idk if it's possible
-* add copy directory to clipboard to context menu
+* add copy directory to clipboard to context menu / open file directory shortcut
 * Get a better To Do list